Why do we need smart cities?

 Can smart cities be secured and trusted?

-Connected cameras, intelligent road systems, and public safety monitoring systems can provide an added layer of protection and emergency support to aide citizens when needed.
+In digital cities, connected cameras, intelligent road systems, and public safety monitoring systems can provide an added layer of protection and emergency support to aid citizens when needed.

 - But what about protecting smart cities themselves from vulnerabilities?